techops-empowering-thoughtworker-growth/talent-capability-data-pipeline/README.md

 3. Development
     ```shell
-    // Test the database connection and show information for debugging purposes
+    # Test the database connection and show information for debugging purposes
     dbt debug

-    // Connects to the target database and runs the relevant SQL required to materialize all data models using the specified materialization strategies
+    # Connects to the target database and runs the relevant SQL required to materialize all data models using the specified materialization strategies
     dbt run

+    # build and test all selected resources (models, seeds, snapshots, tests)
+    dbt build

-    // Running test
+    # Running test
     dbt test

-    // Generate docs
+    # Generate docs
     dbt docs serve --port 8001
     ```

 ### 🍃 Testing

-Scope:
+Testing scope and content:
+1. [Must have] model:
-1. model
+    1. column testing: dev
+    2. scenario testing: dev & qa.
+QA prepares test data and scenarios before kick off, dev completes scenario testing in the card
-2. source
+2. [Nice to have] source
+3. [Nice to have] macros

 Tools:
 1. Using [dbt-core test]()